patil-suraj/question_generation/README.md

 # Question Generation using pre-trained transformers

 ## Project Details
 Question generation is the task of automatically generating questions from a text paragraph.
-The most straight-forward way for this is answer aware question generation which is the reverse task of QA.
-In answer aware question generation the model is presented with a answer and the passage and asked to generate a question for that answer by considering the passage context.
-While there are many papers available for QG, it's still not as mainstream as QA.
-One of the reasons is most of the earlier papers use complicated models/processing and have no pre-trained models available.
+The most straight-forward way for this is answer aware question generation.
+In answer aware question generation the model is presented with the answer and the passage and asked to generate a question for that answer by considering the passage context.
+While there are many papers available for QG task, it's still not as mainstream as QA.
+One of the reasons is most of the earlier papers use complicated models/processing pipelines and have no pre-trained models available.
 Few recent papers, specifically UniLM and ProphetNet have SOTA pre-trained weights availble for QG but the usage seems quite complicated.

 This project is aimed as an open source study on question generation with pre-trained transformers (specifically seq-2-seq models) using straight-forward end-to-end methods without much complicated pipelines.
 The goal is to provide simplified data processing and training scripts and easy to use pipelines for inference.